Cheapest States to Register a Car in 2026

 | Virginia | $1,040 | ~$3,800 | ~$760 |

-Arizona is the runaway winner across the five-year horizon because the VLT depreciates 16.25% annually.
-By year five the same vehicle costs roughly half of year one.
-Virginia's county PPT, by contrast, grinds at 4.13% of NADA value indefinitely — even on a five-year-old vehicle, the bill rarely drops below $400.
+Arizona wins the five-year view comfortably, since the VLT shrinks 16.25% every year — by year five the same vehicle costs about half what it did in year one.
+Virginia's county PPT does the opposite, grinding away at 4.13% of NADA value with no end date.
+Even on a five-year-old car the bill rarely drops below $400.

 County-level add-ons: the real determinant

-Every state ranking compresses heterogeneous county-level fees into a state-level average.
-The reality at the kiosk depends on the specific county.
-Cook County (IL) layers a $50 wheel tax.
+Any statewide ranking has to flatten wildly different county fees into a single average, and the number you actually pay at the kiosk depends on your county.
+Cook County (IL) tacks on a $50 wheel tax.
 Allegheny County (PA) adds 1% of MSRP.
 Fairfax County (VA) tops the country at 4.13% of assessed value.
-Conversely, Washoe County (NV), Maricopa County (AZ), and Tarrant County (TX) layer almost nothing on top of the state base.
+On the other end, Washoe County (NV), Maricopa County (AZ), and Tarrant County (TX) add almost nothing to the state base.

 2026 resources and where to verify